thu-ml/tianshou/docs/tutorials/dqn.rst

     net = Net(state_shape, action_shape)
     optim = torch.optim.Adam(net.parameters(), lr=1e-3)

-You can have a try with those pre-defined networks in :mod:`~tianshou.utils.net.common`, :mod:`~tianshou.utils.net.discrete`, and :mod:`~tianshou.utils.net.continuous`.
+It is also possible to use pre-defined MLP networks in :mod:`~tianshou.utils.net.common`, :mod:`~tianshou.utils.net.discrete`, and :mod:`~tianshou.utils.net.continuous`.
 The rules of self-defined networks are:

 1. Input: observation ``obs`` (may be a ``numpy.ndarray``, ``torch.Tensor``, dict, or self-defined class), hidden state ``state`` (for RNN usage), and other information ``info`` provided by the environment.
 2. Output: some ``logits``, the next hidden state ``state``.
-The logits could be a tuple instead of a ``torch.Tensor``, or containing intermediate result during the policy forwarding procedure.
+The logits could be a tuple instead of a ``torch.Tensor``, or some other useful variables or results during the policy forwarding procedure.
 It depends on how the policy class process the network output.
 For example, in PPO :cite:`PPO`, the return of the network might be ``(mu, sigma), state`` for Gaussian policy.

 Setup Policy